Including ClickDimensions in your SPF record

 To include the ClickDimensions mail servers in your SPF record, simply add this include statement to your SPF record at your domain's DNS host:

-TIP: Check to make sure your SPF record is valid by using a tool like Kitterman.com.
+TIP: Check to make sure your SPF record is valid by using a tool like Kitterman.com, MXToolbox, or 250ok.

-SPF, or Sender Policy Framework, is a standard framework that some mail services use to verify the validity of the source of an email.
-SPF records reside on the DNS server for the domain, and, when a recipient email server receives an email, it may request the SPF record for the sender’s domain to make sure that the server sending the message has permission to do so.
-For example, if an email is sent from email@example.com through ClickDimensions, the recipient's mail server might ask if ClickDimensions is authorized to send mail on behalf of the mycompany.com domain.
-If the SPF record for mycompany.com includes a reference to ClickDimensions, it will pass this test.
+SPF, or Sender Policy Framework, is a standard framework that mail services use to verify the source of an email (sending IP) is allowed to send email for the domain.
+SPF records reside on the DNS server for the sending domain, and when a recipient email server receives an email, it may request the SPF record for the sender’s domain to make sure that the server sending the message has permission to do so.
+For example, if an email is sent from email@example.com through ClickDimensions, the recipient's mail server might ask if ClickDimensions IPs are authorized to send mail on behalf of the mycompany.com domain.
+If the SPF record for mycompany.com includes ClickDimensions, it will pass this test.